Justo-Tapiador/jhs/docs/multilevel-hierarchy.md

 	});
 });
 ```
-The secomd argument in the function execJHS_1.parseFile is put to 'false'
+The secomd argument in the function `execJHS_1.parseFile` is put to `false`
-because the variable 'realFileName' is meant a path to a file (with extension
+because the variable `realFileName` is meant a path to a file (with extension
-'.jhs') in the server root.
-If realFileName were a string with JHS code content,
+`.jhs`) in the server root.
+If `realFileName` were a string with JHS code content,
-the second argument should be put to 'true'.This is the case in 'execJHS_0.parseFile',
+the second argument should be put to true`.This is the case in `execJHS_0.parseFile`,
-because 'jhsResult1' is assumed to be JHS code, not a path to a file.
+because `jhsResult1` is assumed to be JHS code, not a path to a file.
-In the JSON object 'flags' (that we put as third argument), you can parse whatever variables and/or constants are suitable for your purpose.
+In the JSON object `flags` (that we put as third argument), you can parse whatever variables and/or constants are suitable for your purpose.
-If your server is not configured a with a 2-level configuration or highier, you can only dispatch JHS webpages in the #0 level (highier levels will yield error).
+If your server is not configured with a 2-level configuration or highier, you can only dispatch JHS webpages in the #0 level (highier levels would yield error).
 An example of a 2-level Hierarchy JHS file would be:
 ```javascript
     <?#1jhs